 Most schedule surprises come from misunderstandings with roots in poor or poorly communicated analysis.
 Much of Scrum depends on the team having a stable velocity.
 Once a system is designed, implementation effort usually can be predicted with a high degree of confidence.
 Once analysis is complete, design and implementation can often proceed without too many surprises.
 Since estimation focuses on what happens within the Sprint, it’s important to move the uncertainty of analysis outside the Sprint — into the Product Owner process.
-If you don’t do this, the developers end doing analysis.
+If you don’t do this, at least part of the task of analysis will fall to the developers.
 That greatly slows velocity, and because the team is not expert in analysis or end-user and market perspectives, the requirements suffer as well:

 ✥ ✥ ✥

-Establishing this understanding before the Production Episode starts helps the Development Team stay in “flow,” without having to interrupt development with the distraction of a meeting with the business.
+Establishing this understanding before the Production Episode starts helps the Development Team stay in “flow” without having to interrupt development with the distraction of a meeting with the Product Owner.
 In the end, the specification must live in the collective mind of the Development Team; that something in a document meets some criteria of completeness is almost immaterial.
 The specification in the developers’ minds becomes enabling through interaction, explanation, prototypes, examples, and an exchange of questions and answers.
 A great Enabling Specification includes written test criteria so that test development is straightforward, and so there are objective criteria to support a ship / no-ship decision at the end of the Sprint.
 If the Enabling Specification isn’t good enough to specify how the product increment will be tested, it isn’t good enough to give the team honest confidence in how to build it.

 Of course, there are limits to perfection.
 If the Development Team finds itself in doubt about a Product Backlog Item while working on it during the Production Episode, then the Development Team and Product Owner should strive to resolve the gap at the earliest opportunity.
 The same applies if emergent requirements arise.